ucsd-cse11-w24/cse11-pa1-starter/README.md

-## Collaboration
-Different assignments in this course have different collaboration policies.
-On this assignment, you can collaborate with **anyone in the course**, including **sharing code**.
-In your submission, give credit to all students and course staff who helped you with this assignment by noting their name and how you used their ideas or work.
-Note that using someone's work without giving credit to them is a violation of academic integrity.

 ## Process
 - You can download the starter code for this assignment by downloading this repository and navigating to the ```pa1``` folder.
 You can reference [this document](https://github.com/CSE11-SU121-Assignments/cse11-pa0.5-Setup-starter/blob/main/Instructions%20for%20setting%20up%20Java%20on%20your%20own%20machine.pdf) and Discussion 1 for details on setting up your development environment.